 55 Cancer: An Infernal Planet

-55 Cancri e orbits its parent star just 2.4 million kilometers (about 4% of the relative distance between Mercury and the Sun) and goes around it every six p.m.
+55 Cancri e orbits its parent star just 2.4 million kilometers (regarding 4% of the relative distance between Mercury and the Sun) and goes around it every six p.m.
 Such closeness is obviously not without consequences.
 The planet is indeed locked by the tides.
 In other words, like the Moon with the Earth, it shows only one side to its star.
 On the day side, the temperature is around 2 500 °Cwhile on the night side it is approx. 1100°C.

 However, some observations made with the Spitzer telescope (the former infrared specialist) suggest that some of the daytime heat moves to the night side.
-This could be due to the presence of a thick atmosphere capable of moving heat around the planet.
+This might be due to the presence of a thick atmosphere capable of moving heat around the planet.

 Two teams will be in charge of studying this infernal planet.
 One, led by Renyu Hu of NASA’s Jet Propulsion Laboratory, will examine the planet’s thermal emission for signs of an atmosphere.
 A second team led by Alexis Brandeker from Stockholm University will measure the emittance heat on the illuminated side.